morelandjo/The-Lost-Cities-Autoloader/README.md

 - Existing worlds keep their original generation settings

 ### Dimension Requirements
+- This is a fun little addition allowing you to start a world right in a specific dimension, such as Nether with cities.
 - Target dimensions must exist (provided by mods or vanilla)
 - Lost Cities must support the target dimension type
 - Custom dimensions may require additional configuration